ystarling/Readme/README.md

      - Thread safe, DeadLock?
      - volatile, use fast main memory, shared and visible for threads
      - Lock interface, locking, synchronize block
+     - How to use Semaphor instead of ReadWriteLock, ReentrantLock
      - Executors
        The java.util.concurrent.Executors provide factory methods that are being used to create ThreadPools of worker threads.
 Threads get free, they pick up the next task from this Queue.
        ```